 12. We already spend more on interest on the debt than we do on the Departments of Veterans Affairs and Homeland Security combined.

-13. We also currently spend more on interest than on the Departments of Education, Labor, Housing and Urban Development, and Transportation combined.
+13. We also currently spend more on interest than on the Departments of Education, Energy, Labor, and Transportation combined.

-14. Interest on the debt will reach about 12% of government spending by 2027 and will continue rising, crowding out critical investments like education, infrastructure, and basic research.
+14. Interest on the debt will reach 13% of government spending by 2028 and will continue rising, crowding out critical investments like education, infrastructure, and basic research.

 15. Our tax code’s wide array of deductions, exemptions, and loopholes – known as tax expenditures, or spending through the tax code – represented over $1.5 trillion in lost revenue for the Treasury last year alone.

-16. Tax expenditures would make up almost 28% of federal spending if included in the budget.
+16. Tax expenditures would make up just over one-quarter of federal spending if included in the budget.

-17. The nonpartisan Congressional Budget Office projects that two-thirds of the government spending growth over the next decade will come from Social Security, Medicare, and interest on the debt.
+17. The nonpartisan Congressional Budget Office projects that more than two-thirds of the government spending growth over the next decade will come from Social Security, Medicare, and interest on the debt.

 Why high and rising debt matters.